 If you accept credit cards or other forms of payments, most credit card companies are now starting to force you to have an SSL certificate.

 Google chrome is starting to display unsafe websites like this.
 This is obviously a big danger for turning away visitors.

 Many companies are selling very high-level SSL certificates for a yearly fee.
 For most people these expensive SSL certificates not needed.
-Here at Key Communications, if you’re hosted with us, we offer SSL installations for a small one-time fee that depends on the size of your website.
+Here at Key Technologies, if you’re hosted with us, we offer SSL installations for a small one-time fee that depends on the size of your website.
 And will not charge you a yearly fee.